 Industry-leading enterprise brands are 15x more likely than average firms to invest in SaaS-based local marketing automation software.
 As brand marketing managers work to improve their customer experience at locations worldwide, all-in-one solutions that are designed for multi-location marketing challenges provide critical agility and efficiency.

-Did you know that SaaS LMA helps major distributed brands like the Marriott, Melting Pot and Polaris efficiently execute marketing at scale?
+Did you know that SaaS LMA helps major distributed brands like Marriott, Melting Pot, and Polaris efficiently execute marketing at scale?
 Learn how they’ve achieved better profitability with technology and templates in The Local Marketing Playbook: The Templates, Campaigns and Tools.